wlandau/drake-examples/README.md

 # Introductory examples

 - `customer-churn-simple`: based on an [RStudio Solutions Engineering example of how to use Keras with R](https://github.com/sol-eng/tensorflow-w-r).
 The motivation comes from a [blog post by Matt Dancho](https://blogs.rstudio.com/tensorflow/posts/2018-01-11-keras-customer-churn), and the code is based on a [notebook by Edgar Ruiz](https://github.com/sol-eng/tensorflow-w-r/blob/master/workflow/tensorflow-drake.Rmd).
+If it takes too long to store your deep learning models this kind of workflow, try [`customer-churn-fast`](https://github.com/wlandau/drake-examples/tree/master/customer-churn-fast).
 - `customer-churn-fast`: similar to `customer-churn-simple`, but with more nuance to mitigate a potential [serialization bottleneck](https://github.com/richfitz/storr/issues/77#issuecomment-476275570).
 - `main`: `drake`'s main bare-bones introductory example, based on [Kirill Müller's `drake` pitch](https://krlmlr.github.io/drake-pitch/).
 This is the most accessible example for beginners.
 - `gsp`: A concrete example using real econometrics data.
 It explores the relationships between gross state product and other quantities, and it shows off `drake`'s ability to generate lots of reproducibly-tracked tasks with ease.